 All three brands that we talk about in this article have gone through the trouble of getting their mini-split systems certified by the AHRI.
 This is a good indicator that the company is committed to building quality products and supplying their customers with machinery they can depend on.

 The last thing we mentioned in the beginning of this article was making sure that your mini split heat pump and air conditioner is appropriately-sized for the area you want to heat and cool.
-This is a pretty simple process since manufacturers will provide this information in their advertisements.
-Again we purposely selected the three brands because they all provide product lines that are work in a range of different sized rooms.
+Not all manufacturers will provide this information in their advertisements.
+This can be frustrating when trying to compare two different mini spit systems made by different manufacturers.

 Best Ductless Mini Split Air Conditioner & Heat Pump